-15. (1) Subject to the provisions of subsection (4) of section 16, the Registrar shall not impanel in an array of common jurors any juror who is known, or believed by him, to be temporarily absent from Montserrat and not likely to return in time to be summoned to attend a sitting of the High Court, and shall not impanel in the same array of common jurors more than one of the jurors who, to the best of his knowledge, information and belief, are employed at the time in the same business:
+15. (1) Subject to the provisions of section 16(4), the Registrar shall not impanel in an array of common jurors any juror who is known, or believed by him, to be temporarily absent from Montserrat and not likely to return in time to be summoned to attend a sitting of the High Court, and shall not impanel in the same array of common jurors more than one of the jurors who, to the best of his knowledge, information and belief, are employed at the time in the same business:

-Provided that, where the number of jurors employed in the same business exceeds eight, the Registrar may impanel in the same array of common jurors one-third of the number of jurors so employed at the time:
+Provided that, where the number of jurors employed in the same business exceeds eight, the Registrar may impanel in the same array of common jurors 1/3 of the number of jurors so employed at the time:

-Provided further that the Registrar shall not impanel both husband and wife in the same array of jurors, whether common or special.
+Provided further, that, the Registrar shall not impanel both husband and wife in the same array of jurors, whether common or special.

-(2) Where two or more distinct businesses are carried on by, or on behalf or for the benefit of, the same person or persons, the fact that a juror, employed in one of such businesses, has been impanelled to serve on an array, shall not excuse another juror, employed in another of such businesses, from being impanelled in the same array.
+- Revision Date: 1 Jan 2013 - (2) Where two or more distinct businesses are carried on by, or on behalf, or for the benefit of, the same person or persons, the fact that a juror, employed in one of such businesses, has been impanelled to serve on an array, shall not excuse another juror, employed in another of such businesses, from being impanelled in the same array. - (3) Any person carrying on, or for the time being in charge of, any business in Montserrat may, from time to time, give to the Registrar a list of jurors employed in the business and the Registrar, upon receiving the said list, shall, when he next proceeds to impanel a jury, make such inquiries as he may think fit and act accordingly. - (4) The decision of the Registrar as to whether two or more jurors are or are not employed in the same business shall, for the purposes of this section, be final.